 Car lovers can easily refresh the carpet and upholstery with the right tools and cleaning supplies.
 First, vacuum and shampoo the fabric and let it dry completely.
 Roll the windows down and allow the car to sit in a shady area until the solvent smells fade and everything is moisture-free.
 Then, tape off the areas you don’t plan to recolour and choose a refinisher to complement or match the exterior.

 Next, apply the colourant to the carpet or velour and use a nylon bristle brush to work the product into the fibers.
 Brush in all directions and allow everything to dry again.
 Then, brush and vacuum one last time before removing the tape and masking.
 If the carpet still doesn’t live up to your expectations, replacing it is always an option.

 4. Restore Vinyl and Plastic

 Reconditioning the vinyl and plastic interior is a relatively straightforward project, too.
 If these elements aren’t too damaged, you can restore them to their former glory with cleaners and solvents.
 Of course, some stains will likely remain — regardless of how long you scrub.
 However, most cleaners will remove buildup and add a fresh scent to your classic roadster.

-Start by applying soap to plastic and vinyl surfaces and scrub with a scuff pad.
+Apply soap to vinyl and plastic surfaces and scrub them with a scrubbing pad.
 Allow these areas to dry before spraying with vinyl prep and wiping with a damp rag.
 You can also use a layer of adhesion promoter if you plan to recolour later.